 To image Excel documents in Digital WarRoom, temporarily modify the print settings to create individual, or batches, of images using the 'right click' -> image documents options.

-To change the print settings for Excel documents (the default is to print natively) under Settings, Custom Print Settings:
+To change the print settings for Excel documents (the default is to print natively) on the DRAFTS menu select Custom Print Settings:

 In the dialog box that appears be sure to uncheck Native for any Excel-type extension:

 After unchecking the Excel-type extension so it will no longer be printed as native, return to review and flag those documents for redaction, image and make the necessary redactions.
 The documents can be imaged individually or by highlighting multiple documents and right-click to image in sets of 10 documents.
 After the imaging job is completed re-set the print setting so future Excels are produced in the native format.

 Option One - additional consideration:

 For Excel files which will need to have modified print settings in the file itself there is a second option.
 Use the 'Export Documents' option from the top line menu to export into a separate folder the files of interest.

 Use the 'ID' option for the file name so that you can link back manually created images with your originals.